bogdanf555/compileFaster/README.md

 ## Usage

-Now the you should be able to use this script from anywhere on your machine.
+Now you should be able to use this script from anywhere on your machine.

 Example:
 ```bash